ITCZ affecting Palawan, Visayas, Mindanao: PAGASA

 Metro Manila and the rest of the country, meanwhile, will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

-PAGASA said light to moderate with occasional heavy rains are being experienced over portions of Misamis Occidental (Calamba, LopezJaena, Sapang Dalaga, Oroquieta) and Zamboanga del Norte (DapitanCity, Polanco, Dipolog, LaLibertad, Mutia, Katipunan, Sergio OsmenaSr.)

-According to the weather bureau, light to moderate winds and slight to moderate coastal waters are expected in the country.
+PAGASA said Luzon, Visayas and Mindanao will have light to moderate winds and slight to moderate coastal waters.